 Step 10

 Finally, varnish your sculpture to add strength (you can get matt or shiny varnish).
 Varnishing plaster of Paris will also help to prevent accidental chipping.
-Once dry – find somewhere to display your plaster of Paris masterpiece!
+Once dry find somewhere to display your plaster of Paris masterpiece!

 How long does plaster of Paris take to dry?

 Plaster of Paris is a quick-drying material, becoming touch-dry within just a few minutes.
-If you are using it with a small craft mould, you can remove it from the mould within around an hour – however, for best confidence, you should leave it for 24-48 hours to fully cure (dry).
+If you are using it with a small craft mould, you can remove it from the mould within around an hour.
+However, for best confidence, you should leave it for 24-48 hours to fully cure (dry).

 How do you speed up drying time?

 You can speed up the drying time for plaster of Paris by using hot water instead of cold water.
-If you want to do this – have the mould and everything laid out and ready to go, as it will start setting very quickly.
-Adding salt to the mixture will also speed up the drying time – however, be aware that if you do this, it will weaken the final product and it will become more susceptible to shattering or crumbling.
+If you want to do this, have the mould and everything laid out and ready to go, as it will start setting very quickly.

 Plaster of Paris ideas